What is organic cotton?

 What does 100% organic cotton solve?

 Pesticides and fertilisers – It takes 400 grams of raw cotton to make one T-shirt.
-One conventional T-shirt contains 165 grams of pesticides and fertilisers.
-Garments produced with organic cotton contain zero pesticides and fertilisers and have a positive impact on almost 220.000 farmers, their families and your skin.
+One conventional T-shirt contains more than 165 grams of pesticides and fertilisers, whereas apparel produced with organic cotton contain zero pesticides and fertilisers.
+This means it not only has a a positive impact on almost 220 farmers and their families, but also your skin.

 CO₂ – Growing organic cotton saves 46% of CO₂ compared to conventional cotton.